 If you already have pets, think about how they might get on with the new cat in terms of character and temperament.

-When your cat reaches the age of seven, you probably won’t notice much different about the way she behaves.
+When your cat reaches the age of seven, you probably won’t notice much different about the way they behave.
 After all, most cats live until they’re 13–17.
 Besides, your cat’s probably still active, healthy, and just as independent and curious as ever!

-Don’t think of her as a golden oldie – instead, tell yourself she’s entering the prime of her life!
+Don’t think of them as a golden oldie – instead, tell yourself they're entering the prime of their life!

-Even though she doesn’t really seem to be getting old, by the time your cat reaches seven years of age, her nutritional needs will be changing.
-However, with the right diet, you can slow down – or even prevent – some of the health issues that may crop up as the years go by, and continue to give your cat the care you’ve provided throughout her life so far.
+Even though they don’t really seem to be getting old, by the time your cat reaches seven years of age, their nutritional needs will be changing.
+However, with the right diet, you can slow down – or even prevent – some of the health issues that may crop up as the years go by, and continue to give your cat the care you’ve provided throughout their life so far.

 Like most cat-owners, you probably see your feline friend as a member of your family.
-So, when she finally passes away, you’ll experience a very real sense of grief.
+So, when they finally pass away, you’ll experience a very real sense of grief.